dfki-ric-underactuated-lab/dfki-quad/README.md

 Please find instructions for all components below.
 > **Note:** Almost all commands in this section need to run in seperate terminals.
 ### Robot selection
-* When running a launch file, the used robot and whether it is on the real system or on hardware has to be specified.
+* When running a launch file, the used robot and whether it is on the real system or in simulation has to be specified.
 For this, it is required to set either the parameter `sim` or the parameter `real` to `ulab` for the dfki dog or to `go2` for the unitree.
 For this, you have to append either `sim:=ulab`, `sim:=go2`, `real:=ulab` or `real:=go2` to the launch commands.
 Eg. for the MPC controller: